Katharina Grosse

-Katharina Grosse (born 2 October 1961) is a German artist.
-As an artist, Grosse's work employs a use of architecture, sculpture and painting.
+Katharina Grosse (born 2 October 1961) is a German visual artist.
 She is known for her large-scale, site-related installations to create immersive visual experiences.
+Grosse's work employs a use of architecture, sculpture, and painting.
 She has been using an industrial paint-sprayer to apply prismatic swaths of color to a variety of surfaces since the late 1990s, and often uses bright, unmixed sprayed-on acrylic paints to create both large-scale sculptural elements and smaller wall works.

-Life and education
+Early life and education

-Grosse was born in 1961 in Freiburg im Breisgau, Germany.
+Grosse was born in 1961 in Freiburg im Breisgau, Germany, but grew up in the Ruhr region, where her artist mother and linguist father exposed her to theater and dance from a young age.

-Grosse studied at the art academies in Münster and Düsseldorf and taught at the Art Academy Berlin-Weissensee from 2000 to 2010.
-2010–2018 professor for painting at the Kunstakademie Düsseldorf.

-Grosse lives and works in Berlin.